-The procedure for the fitting of the drop fuel tanks to the inboard pylons is described in the following sub-para.:-
+The procedure for the fitting of the drop fuel tanks to the inboard pylons is described in the following sub-para:-

-- (1) Disconnect the armament safety break, remove the rear door (3) and disconnect the pylon safety break (4).
-Place the NORMAL/PRACTICE switch in the inboard (NORMAL) position. - (2) Position the drop tank under the pylon and lubricate the front and rear locating spigots (7) with anti-seize compound ZX-28G.
-Inspect the sealing rings at (6) for serviceability and smear the outer surface of the rings with ZX-36 (Ref.
-34B/1459). - (3) Remove the access panel (26FX/10085) in the wing top skin.
+- (1) Disconnect the armament safety break in the port wing, remove the rear doors (3) and disconnect the pylon safety breaks (4) at all pylons, i.e. inner and outer, port and starboard.
+Ensure that the NORMAL/PRACTICE switch is in the (NORMAL) position. - (2) Wheel the drop tank into position under the pylon and lubricate the front and rear locating spigots (7) with anti-seize compound ZX-28.
+Inspect the sealing rings at (6) for serviceability and smear the outer surface of the rings with Hellerine fluid (Ref.
+34B/1225).

+- (3) Remove the access panel (26FX/10085) in the wing top skin.
 Attach a crutching tool shaft (1), (M.L.
-Aviation Ltd.,

-D.L.617-41B or D.L.617-113B) complete with handle (M.L.
+Aviation Ltd., D.L.617-41B or D.L.617-113B) complete with handle (M.L.
 Aviation Ltd., D.L.617-348C) into the socket of the crutching mechanism (12) of the ejector release unit (2) and turn in an anti-clockwise direction to lower the unit sufficiently to enable the jaw pins (14) in the bottom of the housing (15) to be removed.

-The threads of the ejector release unit must be regreased with ZX-28G before each loading.
+The threads of the ejector release unit must be regreased with ZX-28 before each loading.

 - (4) With the ejector release unit lowered, a firm pressure on the end of the jaw pins will release the spring lock in the jaws and allow the pins to be withdrawn and the jaws (16) to be removed.
-Remove adapter (17) in the bottom of the housing.
+Remove adapter (17), in the bottom of the housing. ►

-The adapter (17) is only used on E.R.U's Pre M.L.
-Mod.
-D.L.94 for 100-gallon drop tanks and other stores fitted with suspension lugs No. 29
+The adapter (17) is only used for 100-gallon drop tanks and other stores fitted with suspension lugs Ref.
+12A/2076.